nmd-113/SerialUSB-Scanner-Tool/README.md

 # SerialUSB Scanner Tool

-A lightweight Windows desktop utility for communicating with USB serial devices.
+A lightweight Windows desktop utility for communicating with USB serial / RS232 devices.
 Supports COM port scanning, configurable baud rates, auto-connect, and system tray minimization.
+Is perfect to use with barcode scanners.

 ## ✨ Features